150 V USB Closed-Loop Piezo Controllers

-The BPC300 Series are the latest generation piezo controllers to be added to the apt™ motion control family.
-They have been designed for use in critical alignment applications where manual or automated nanometer level motion control is required.
+The BPC300 Series controllers have been designed for use in critical alignment applications where manual or automated nanometer level motion control is required.
 These high power yet low noise units deliver up to 150 V per channel and are compatible with all piezo-actuated nanopositioning actuators and stages in the Thorlabs range.
-They combine the latest high speed digital signal processors (DSP) with low-noise analog electronics and ActiveX® software technology for effortless software controlled piezo motion.
+They combine the latest high speed digital signal processors (DSP) with low-noise analog electronics and easy-to-use software technology for effortless software controlled piezo motion.

-To support such a wide range piezo actuators these apt™ piezo units are fully configurable through software accessable key parameter settings.
-Intuitive easy to use software graphical panels allow immediate control and visualization of the operation of the piezo controller – adjustment of many key parameters is possible through direct interaction with the graphical panel.
+To support such a wide range piezo actuators these piezo units are fully configurable through software accessable key parameter settings.
+Intuitive, easy-to-use software graphical panels allow immediate control and visualization of the operation of the piezo controller – adjustment of many key parameters is possible through direct interaction with the graphical panel.
 Open or closed loop operating modes can be selected 'on the fly', and in both modes the display can be changed to show drive voltage or position (in microns).
 In the closed loop operation mode, both the P & I (proportional and integral) components of the feedback control loop can be altered to adjust the servo loop response.
-The output drive voltage or position can be adjusted by rotating the software-pane" control knob.
+The output drive voltage or position can be adjusted by rotating the software-pane control knob.

 Note that all such settings and parameters are also accessible through the ActiveX programmable interfaces which allow the user to build automated alignment routines.
 Refer to the Motion Control Software tab for further information on the apt™ software support for the BPC200 Series.